Toward the end of epidemics

 Our progress so far

 Working with the Serum Institute of India Ltd. and partners across the world, MVP developed an effective, affordable vaccine that targets the pathogen that causes most epidemics in sub-Saharan Africa: group A Neisseria meningitidis.
-The new vaccine, called MenAfriVac™, was developed in less than ten years and at one-tenth the cost of a typical vaccine.
+The vaccine, called MenAfriVac®, was developed in less than ten years and at one-tenth the cost of a typical vaccine.